owenkoaj666/Yavoy/README.md

 # Yavoy

-## Project Overview
+## Project Documentation

-This project aims to ...

-## Setup Instructions

-1. Clone the repository
-2. Install dependencies
-3. Run the application
+Here you can add details about your project, its purpose, and how to use it.